Vidya-jpg/New/How-to-use-SocialCDE-client.md

 * **Followings.** The list of users who you chose to follow.
 * **Followers.** The list of users who have decided to follow you.
 * **Hidden.** The list of users that you don’t want to see either suggested  or shown in the timelines.

+To avoid cold start problems, SocialCDE incorporates a recommender system that suggests whom to follow (see Figure 6).
+To compute the suggestions, the recommender builds a weighted multigraph, whose nodes represent people and links represent connections between them.
+A link is drawn from current user A to another user B each time one of the following conditions applies:

+    B is in the same project team
+    A is following B in a social network
+    B is a follower of A in a social network

 <p align="center"><img src="https://github.com/collab-uniba/socialcde4eclipse/blob/master/wikiImage/PeoplePage.png?raw=true" alt="People panel"/></p>
 <p align="center" style="font-size:small;font-weight:bold;">Figure 6:People panel</p>